nickpgill/emscdc/activities.md

 * <b>Patronage</b>: We offer free patronage of eligible mathematical events in developing countries.
 If you are organising such an event, please consider filling out the form <a href="patronage">here</a>.
  * <b>Agreement with <a href="http://www.zbmath.org/">zbMATH</a></b>: free access to ZbMath is available to mathematicians in developing countries.
 Details of this scheme are <a href="zbmath">here</a>.
  *  <b>Funding conferences</b>:  Decisions to support a conference are taken once a year, during our annual meeting in April.
-We have funded participants to ICM06 in Madrid, a speaker to Mongolia, part of a <a href="http://www.cimpa-icpam.org/">CIMPA</a> school, part of the <a href = "http://www.europeanwomeninmaths.org/resources/news/creation-awma-african-women-in-mathematics-association">2nd African Women Mathematics workshop</a>, and so on.
+We have funded participants to many conferences, including those organised by <a href="http://www.cimpa-icpam.org/">CIMPA</a> school; those run by, and for <a href = "http://www.europeanwomeninmaths.org/resources/news/creation-awma-african-women-in-mathematics-association">African Women in Mathematics</a>; and so on.
  *  <b>Electronic access</b>: One member of the committee, <a href="http://math.golonka.org/">Anders Wandahl</a>,  has run <a href = "http://workshop.ems-cdc.org/doku.php">four workshops on electronic access</a>.
 The first, in Addis Ababa, was facilitated with a grant from the
 <a href="http://www.mathunion.org/">International Mathematical Union (IMU)</a> and attracted 47 participants.
 The second took place in Bamako, Mali in November 2010 during a
 <a href="http://www.cimpa-icpam.org/spip.php?article236">CIMPA Research